Grants

 Summer Grant Program

 The Summer Grant Program supports standalone summer programs for children and youth participants under 18 years of age.
-Summer programs must be held between June 1st and August 31st.
+Summer programs must be held between June 1st and August 31st, 2025.
 Types of programs typically supported include summer camps and day programs offering positive recreation, arts, culture and learning opportunities for children and youth.
-Grant Amount: Maximum of $5,000.00
+Grant Amount: Maximum of $7,500.00

-Deadline to apply: February 1st, 2024 at 4:00pm.
+Deadline to apply: February 1st, 2025 at 4:00pm.
 For program guidelines and application guide and sample, please visit CIF Summer Grant Program.

 The Community Grant Program

-The Community Grant Program supports programs under three funding themes: the healthy growth and development of children and youth; individual and community wellbeing; and non-profit and community leadership.
+The Community Grant Program supports programs under three funding themes: the healthy growth and development of children and youth; individual and community well-being; and non-profit and community leadership.

 Grant Amount: